matilde-t/pde-solver/README.md

   - the **solver**, which is defined in `solver.h` and implemented in the `solver.cpp`
   - the **input matrices** , which are constructed through the `matrix` class, defined in `matrixutils.h` and implemented in the `matrixutils.cpp`
   - the **user interface**, defined in `ioutils.h` and implemented in `ioutils.cpp`, so that your changes are easily usable by the end user
-- Once you're done, open a pull request with us on GitLab
+- Once you're done, open a pull request with us

 ## Authors and acknowledgment
 Authors: Matilde Tozzi (ge83bug(at)tum.de), Celia Tundidor Centeno (ge87loj(at)mytum.de)